jerryfat/FIX-Gateway/README-MAVPX4.md

 =================================================================================================

 =================================================================================================
+""If I have correctly understood the error, and the evolution between Python 3.9 and 3.10, then I propose the following correction (to be confirmed by the owners of the module):
+Replace "collections.MutableMapping" by "collections.abc.MutableMapping" (in the "dronekit/__init__.py" file).""

-## if using Python3.10 and later you must add to file
+## if using Python3.10 and later you must add to file /usr/lib/python3.10/collections/__init__.py
-## I had to repair system dronekit if python3.10+
- "/home/jf/.local/lib/python3.10/site-packages/dronekit/__init__.py"
+#
+print("using python 3.10 /usr/lib/python3.10/collections/__init__.py")
+#from _collections_abc import MutableMapping #(no error if python 3.10+) or from collections import MutableMapping (no error if python 3.10-)
+#/usr/lib/python3.10/collections/__init__.py
+# replace line
-#import _collections_abc  # replace this line with below
+#import _collections_abc # orig
+# with:
+from _collections_abc import MutableMapping import _collections_abc
+#
+#
+print("using unchanged ~/.local/lib/python3.10/site-packages/dronekit/__init__.py")
+import collections
+#
+''' import _collections_abc # orig
-# J.FAT added code below for import MutableMapping dependency dronekit issue starting with python3.10
+I had to repair system dronekit if python3.10+ "/home/jf/.local/lib/python3.10/site-packages/dronekit/__init__.py" import _collections_abc  # replace this line with below J.FAT added code below for import MutableMapping dependency dronekit issue starting with python3.10'''
 try: # for dronekit after python 3.8
     # using Python 3.10+
     import _collections_abc